vikasmalik22/Behavioral_Cloning/README.md

 20. Fully connected: neurons: 10, activation: ELU, L2: 0.001
 21. Fully connected: neurons: 1 (output)

-The final model architecture consisted of a convolution neural network with the following layers, shape and parameters.
+Below is the model structure output from the Keras which gives more details on the shapes and the number of parameters.

 | Layer (type)                    | Output Shape        | Param     | Connected to |
 | ------------------------------- | :------------------:| :-------: | :------------: